Eschatologue/CM_wiki/docs/class/magus/index.md

 You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose two level 1 Magus spells.

 The number of spells on your list increases as you gain Magus levels, as shown in the Prepared Spells column of the Magus Features table.
 Whenever that number increases, choose additional Magus spells until the number of spells on your list matches the number in the Magus Features table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a level 5 Magus, your list of prepared spells can include six Magus spells of level 1 or 2 in any combination.
+For example, if you're a level 5 Magus, your list of prepared spells can include six Magus spells of level 1 or 2 in any combination.

-If another Magus feature gives you spells that you always have prepared, those spells don’t count against the number of spells you can prepare with this feature, but those spells otherwise count as Magus spells for you.
+If another Magus feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Magus spells for you.

 #### Changing Your Prepared Spells